-Now add a new column called SEM.
-In the first cell, type =W2/4.472.
-This will divide the SD (from cell W2) by the square root of the sample size.
-Copy the SEM formula down to all the rows.
+Now determine the square root of your sample size (scientific calculators are online if you don't have one.)
+Add a new column called SEM.
+In the first cell, type =W2/(square root of your sample size).
+This will divide the SD (from cell W2) by the square root of the sample size-the SEM Copy the SEM formula down to all the rows.